warp-contracts/academy/redstone-academy-docs/docs/pst/writing-pst-contract/contract-source.md

 ```

-The above function will help us read balance of inidicated target address.
+The above function will help us read the balance of the inidicated target address.
 It takes two arguments - contract computed state and destructured contract action which give us input to the interaction.
 Remember that we have three possible options to be returned from the interactions?
-In above interaction we added two of them - thanks to simple error handling we can return `ContractError` or result.
+In the above interaction we added two of them - thanks to simple error handling we can return `ContractError` or result.

 ### 🖊️ Write